Samii-hub/Harrybot-testing-for-docker/README.md

 It reads incoming Discord messages only as necessary to determine whether the configured user sent them and to provide its response.

-See [Privacy Policy.md](Privacy Policy.md) for the full Privacy Policy.
+See Privacy Policy.md for the full Privacy Policy: https://github.com/Samii-hub/Harrybot-testing-for-docker/blob/main/Privacy%20Policy.md

 ## Terms of Service

-See [Terms of Service.md](Terms of Service.md) for HarryBot's Terms of Service.
+See Terms of Service.md for HarryBot's Terms of Service: https://github.com/Samii-hub/Harrybot-testing-for-docker/blob/main/Terms%20of%20Service.md

 ## Disclaimer